 There may be alternative keywords used for the same concepts, so think about synonyms and variations to spelling.

-You will use these keywords when you search for information using Library Search or databases.
+You'll use these keywords when you search for information using Library Search or databases.

 Use your recommended readings (My Unit Readings), dictionaries, encyclopaedias or textbooks to more clearly understand each concept and to find additional keywords.